 Odico’s suite of disruptive, robotic technologies is conceived to liberate the architect’s creative process, and conversely enable contractors to materialize geometrically complex visions, with no negative implications on time efficiency and cost effectiveness.
-Our technologies offer efficiency improvements up 1000% over existing solutions.
+Our technologies offer efficiency improvements up to 100% over existing solutions.
 If you are curious to learn more, this section offers deeper insights into the separate elements of our suite.

 Robotic Hot-wire Cutting